matachi/backup-site/README.md

 1. Make a directory named sql.
 2. Create necessary files inside the directory for creating the tables and inserting the rows into the tables.
-3. Create a .tar.gz file of the sql directory with current date and time as name filename.
+3. Create a .tar.gz file of the sql directory with the current date and time as filename.
 4. Remove the directory sql.